 This webinar will discuss current trends in the field and what is and isn’t working post-Adwords.
 In addition, it will provide strategic advice on what you can do today to ensure the long-term health and sustainability of your center for tomorrow.Register Now!

 Nick Jaworski is the owner of Circle Social Inc, a digital marketing agency that helps recovery centers and other healthcare organizations connect with patients and their communities to grow their census.
 He is also an advocate for a more human-centered, individualized and evidence-based approach to addiction treatment due to having gone through his own addiction issues as a youth.
-When he’s not online, he can be found spending time with his favorite person in the whole world, his daughter.

 The Straight and Narrow Bottom Line: Law and Ethics Related to Third-Party Payment